BirjuVachhani/birju.dev/content/posts/publish-your-flutter-package-using-github-actions.md

 ## 5. Triggering Builds

 That's it!
 All the setup is done.
 Now all you need to do is trigger a build.
 Triggering a build depends on how did you set up the workflow like `on pull_request`, `on push` or `on release`.
-Once that event happens, it will trigger a build and if everything goes right, your package will be published to pub.dev.
+Once that event happens, it will trigger a build and if everything goes right, your package will be published to [pub.dev](https://pub.dev "Pub Dev").

+Thanks for reading!
+If you liked what you read or learnt, don't forget to share!
+Happy coding folks!